panda3d/panda3d-docs/programming/scene-graph/index.rst

 to render, it maintains a tree of objects to render.
 An object is not visible to the renderer until it is inserted into the tree.

+The tree consists of objects of class :class:`~panda3d.core.PandaNode`.
+This is actually a superclass for a number of other classes:
+:class:`~panda3d.core.ModelNode`, :class:`~panda3d.core.GeomNode`,
-The tree consists of objects of class ``PandaNode``.
-This is actually a superclass for a number of other classes: ``ModelNode``, ``GeomNode``, ``LightNode``, and so forth.
-Throughout this manual, it is common for us to refer to objects of these classes as simply nodes.
-The root of the tree is a node called ``render``.
-(Note: there may be additional roots for specialized purposes, like ``render2d`` for 2D objects)
+:class:`~panda3d.core.LightNode`, and so forth.
+Throughout this manual, it is common for us to refer to objects of these classes as simply `nodes`, and the tree that is being made up by these nodes is known as the *scene graph*.

-Panda3D's "tree of things to render" is named the scene graph.
+There may be many scene graphs in an application.
+In fact, any tree of nodes in existence is technically a scene graph all on its own.
+But for the purposes of rendering 3D models, we usually talk about the standard 3D scene graph, at the root of which is a node called ``render``.

 What you Need to Know about the Hierarchical Scene Graph
 --------------------------------------------------------